 To ensure the best recovery from brain stem damage, you should practice your home exercises every day after therapy.
 If you struggle with memory problems, have your therapist write you a home exercise sheet to help you remember exactly how to do them.

 There are also home therapy devices, such as FitMi, which walk you through exercises in a fun and engaging manner.
 These devices can help you stay motivated in a way that hand-out sheets do not.

 Practicing your exercises every day will keep your brain stimulated and can help you recover from brain stem damage that much quicker.

 Brain Stem Damage: Conclusion

 There’s no such thing as a hopeless case.
-As several severe brain injury recovery stories show, the brain is a remarkably flexible organ, and with the right treatment and enough perseverance, you might just surprise yourself by how much you can recover.
+As several severe brain injury recovery stories show, the brain is a remarkably adaptable organ, and with the right treatment and enough perseverance, you might just surprise yourself by how much you can recover.